Infrared Heat Therapy Provides Deep Penetrating Heat For Better Healing & Relief

 What Are The Benefits Of Infrared Heat Therapy?

-By utilizing far infrared heat therapy, therapeutic benefits are more effective when the objective is to influence blood vessels, nerve receptors, lymphatics and other structures as compared to standard hot packs and wraps.
+By utilizing far infrared heat, therapeutic benefits are more effective when the objective is to influence blood vessels, nerve receptors, lymphatics and other structures as compared to standard hot packs and wraps.

-Heat therapy is frequently used for rehabilitation in office and home settings.
+Heat application is frequently used for rehabilitation in office and home settings.
 It can alleviate stiff joints, provide relief of muscle spasms, decrease chronic inflammation, while enhancing blood circulation intended for for faster healing times.
-While there are standard methods to apply heat therapy at home, like electric heating pads, microwaveable hot packs, hot water bottles and chemical based patches, the infrared therapy wraps by ventureheat have some benefits to these commonly used products.
+While there are standard methods to apply heat at home, like electric heating pads, microwaveable hot packs, hot water bottles and chemical based patches, infrared heating pads have some benefits to these commonly used products.

 A 2015 study in the journal Evidence-Based Complementary and Alternative Medicine provides some evidence that far infrared therapy can help heal injured nerves and reduce inflammation.